 If you can’t get a hold of the person offline and need to reach out digitally, try instant messaging them or starting fresh with an entirely new email to an address you recognize.

 Did you know?
-You could avoid scares like this altogether with HR Software that allows your employees to securely make changes to their direct deposit and other personal information.
+You could avoid scares like this altogether with payroll and tax filing software that allows your employees to securely make changes to their direct deposit and other personal information.